De Blasio plan to close NYC schools for rest of school year just 'opinion;' no decision yet, Cuomo says

 "So whatever we, do we do all at the same time.
 So I understand the mayor's position, which is he wants to close them until June.
 And we may do that.
 But we're going to do it in a coordinated sense with the other localities.
 It makes no sense for one locality to take an action that's not coordinated with the others," Cuomo said.

-Pressed to see if the mayor's decision is invalid. he said it was Cuomo's "legal authority in this situation."
+When pressed about if the mayor's decision is invalid, Cuomo said it was his "legal authority in this situation."

+"That's why, when I closed them, we closed them statewide," the Governor said.
+"It was not just New York City that we closed.
+We closed at that same time the island and the northern suburbs, and then we coordinated in all of upstate."

+Cuomo said it's not clear when the decision to close schools for the remainder of the school year will be made.

 Freddi Goldstein, the mayor's press secretary, stood by de Blasio's decision in a tweet.